simplelifetime/SML/readme.md

 # SML
-&emsp; Parallel Data Structures And Algorithms
-&emsp; Solutions for homework and experiment
+&emsp; Solutions for homework and experiment of Parallel Data Structures And Algorithms.Written in SML.